 Signs Someone May Be Considering Suicide

-Suicide is the second leading cause of death among college age students.
-Most people who commit suicide give some indication of their intent, either directly or indirectly.
+Suicide is one of the leading causes of death among college age students.
+Most people who die by suicide give some indication of their intent either directly or indirectly.

 - Talking about committing suicide either directly or making statements such as, “I don’t know how much longer I can go on like this,” “it won’t matter soon,” or “people would be better off without me.”

 - Persistent depression

 - Expressing feelings of hopelessness and helplessness